arangodb/example-datasets/Graphs/Marvel Universe/README.md

 This dataset is taken from http://exposedata.com/marvel/.
-The [http://exposedata.com/marvel/data/source.csv](Cleaned Source File) is contained in this repository.
+The [http://exposedata.com/marvel/data/source.csv](Cleaned Source File) is contained in this repository as `hero-comic-network.csv`.

 Before you start please make sure you do not have collections named:
 **marvel_vertices**, **marvel_edges**